Skip to content

 Android host shim Active Keeps Android at canary parity with iOS.

 Angular validated the second framework-agnostic renderer seam and a more complex AOT build pipeline (ngtsc partial compilation, then the compiler-cli linker — two phases), and is now on the live framework switcher alongside React and Vue.
 Its migration from callback @Input() props to idiomatic @Output() EventEmitters for component events is complete, with one permanent exception: the scroll family (onScroll, onScrollBeginDrag, onScrollEndDrag, onMomentumScrollBegin, onMomentumScrollEnd) stays a callback input on ScrollView and the list components, because it must also accept an Animated.event(...) marker for native-driven scroll, which @Output() can’t express.
 Wrapper packages have followed: the Slider package now ships an Angular build alongside React and Vue.
-Svelte and Solid fit the same long-term model: thin adapters over the shared engine.

-React, Vue, and Angular keep expanding parity in the meantime: all three adapters now have a portal primitive for same-surface content relocation (React’s createPortal, Vue’s Teleport, Angular’s *portal directive) plus a createTunnel primitive for cross-surface delivery — mutation-mode Fabric supports this where stock RN’s persistent-mode renderer can’t.
+React, Vue, Angular, and Svelte keep expanding parity in the meantime: React, Vue, and Angular each have a portal primitive for same-surface content relocation (React’s createPortal, Vue’s Teleport, Angular’s *portal directive) plus a createTunnel primitive for cross-surface delivery — mutation-mode Fabric supports this where stock RN’s persistent-mode renderer can’t; Svelte has createTunnel too, with no createPortal equivalent since its DOM-shim adapter has no framework-level teleport primitive to hook.
 Vue also gained v-model on controlled components and a working v-show directive; Angular’s [(value)] two-way binding covers the same controlled-component case idiomatically.
-All three adapters now share one AppRegistry entry point over the same @symbiote-native/engine core.
+All four adapters now share one AppRegistry entry point over the same @symbiote-native/engine core.

 A component is done only when it reaches full feature parity across adapters.
 The project should not ship a minimal Vue ScrollView if React’s ScrollView already supports sticky headers, native scroll attach, imperative handles, and platform-specific behavior.
 Shared logic moves into the shared layer; adapters supply lifecycle and framework bridges.